Somoy73/Frontend-UI-Element-Detection-and-Classification/README.md

                                               changes from either exported-models or pre-trained-models.)

 ```

+**Note**:

+---

+Some folders may be missing due to upload limitations.
+So, create them if they don't exist using the same file names given above.

 See [Configure the Training Pipeline](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline) for figuring out what changes need to be done.